oliviaowen/CS181YFinalProject/README.md

 Dataset Used: ![Food 101 on Kaggle](https://www.kaggle.com/datasets/kmader/food41)

-## TO MAKE THIS WORK YOU NEED THE MODEL WHICH IS TOO BIG TOP UPLOAD ON GRADESCOPE/GITHUB
+## TO MAKE THIS WORK YOU NEED THE MODEL WHICH IS TOO BIG TOO UPLOAD ON GRADESCOPE/GITHUB

 +++ Instructions for running Flask and this application +++